liampc/100-days-of-code/log.md

 Today, I followed a django tutorial from a book.
 I am still learning how to make class-based views.
 I practiced how to push branches of an existing project in github.
 Finished simple django app and getting more comfortable with the Model, View, Template system.

+## Day 3: Oct 7, 2020

+Today, I followed the django tutorial.
+Practiced using class based views.
+Also practice and differentiate the use of pipenv and env.
+Deployed a simple django app in heroku for the first time.
+Read Effective python.
+Learned about writing cleaner  python code in terms of its style, learned about unicode and str, learned about splitting lists and listing assignment.